Alejaldo/askme/README.md

 Askme
 ======================
-Ryby on Rails Web application for ask questions.
+Ruby on Rails Web application for ask questions.
 Create your account and wait for questions or ask someone else.
+#### Language: ru
 ### Link: https://borisjohnson.herokuapp.com/
 ----------------------
 ## Configuration